Consumer

 Never:

-that students who are able to apply themselves consistently can finish in the
+apply themselves consistently can finish in the allotted time:

 Yes: